kronostechnologies/account-service-sdk-php/docs/Api/SessionApi.md

 > enableSession($uuid)

 Allow activation for sessions created with enable=false.
 This may be extended to enable specific services.
-Disabled sessions are not allowed to be used by first-party application (crm, fna).
+Disabled sessions are not allowed to be used by first-party application (Equisoft/Connect, Equisoft/Plan).

 ### Example